meta4creations/ditty-news-ticker/readme.txt

 == Upgrade Notice ==

-Javascript updates to scroll functionality
+Javascript bug fix and added scroll pause option for showing first tick on it